Our family adopted a lovely pig named Wilbur. He is so sweet and cute.

 What to Feed Your Pot-Belly Pig

-The animal shelter volunteers told me that pigs eat a lot and all day if you let them.
-Raised on a farm, and having farm pig experience, I knew what they meant.
+The animal shelter volunteers told me that pigs eat a lot and will eat all day if you let them.
+Raised on a farm and having farm pig experience, I knew what they meant.
 This is what Wilbur likes to eat:

 - Mini pig food.
 We go through about one bag of adult mini pig food a month.
 It's very inexpensive grain that we get at a feed store.
 We live on the outskirts of an area thick with farms.
 The feed store is just a few towns over.